 Although this technique is relatively unknown in the U.S., it is more widely used in Europe.
-Administering essential oils via the rectum allows the oils to be quickly and easily absorbed into the blood stream via the highly vascularized tissue in the rectum and circulates the compounds throughout the body first before being filtered by the liver and kidneys .
-This is an especially effective route of administration for respiratory and gastrointestinal infections.
-This technique appealed to me because it seemed to be the treatment route most similar to the administration of IV antibiotics, the most powerful tool for combating CF lung infections.
+Administering essential oils via the rectum allows the oils to be quickly and easily absorbed into the blood stream via the highly vascularized tissue in the rectum.
+Compounds absorbed through the rectal tissue circulate throughout the body first before being metabolized (and partially deactivated) by the liver and kidneys .
+It is an especially effective route of administration for respiratory and gastrointestinal infections.
+This technique appealed to me because this systemic circulation via the blood is a treatment route most similar to the administration of IV antibiotics, the most effecive tool for combating CF lung infections.
+I have assisted several clients with the administration of rectal suppositories, and one client who could not tolerate nebulizing essential oils found rectal suppositories very effective at combatting her chronic drug-resistant lung infections.

 So It Begins